![Elkhare - [fearsome critter]](http://samkalensky.com/cdn/shop/files/IMG_6938_{width}x.jpg?v=1693332660)

 Elkhare - [fearsome critter]

-An unnamed 'expert' once confirmed it was indeed an "Elkhare" and pondered that perhaps the Wyoming species at one point migrated to the Merritt area near Kamloops. - Jackalopes where said to be extinct in the region back in 1983.
+A 'Jackalope expert' once confirmed the one in the photograph (below) was an "Elkhare" and pondered that perhaps the Wyoming species at one point migrated to the Merritt area near Kamloops. - Jackalopes where said to be extinct in the region back in 1983.

 [An "Angry Male Elkhare protecting its young." as seen on the cover of "Tall tales of British Columbia."
 [Taft, 1983] photographed near Merritt BC in 1982.]